drBenway/pixi-vn-wiki/renpy/renpy.md

 ## Why use Ren'Py integration?

 Programming a game narrative in **Javascript/Typescript** has the advantage of having total development freedom, but the disadvantage is that it slows down the writing of a narrative (it makes you write a lot of code).

-## Ren'Py integration is in development

-**Ren'Py integration is in development.
-Add a like or comment to [this discussion](https://github.com/DRincs-Productions/pixi-vn/discussions/268) to show your interest in this feature.**